ashish8545/youtubekajudwa/README.md

     - Convert UTC to Number of days ago
     - Convert number to 1K, 1M, 1B
 - Conditional rendering of elements and css for live videos

+#### Video Cards Lazy Loading ####
+- Using IntersectionObserver
+    - For observing the element placed at end of the page whether it is intersecting with parent element or viewport
+- useCallback for memoizing function - getVideos() and getChannels()
+- Adding Error Handling
+- *New learning:*
+    - While setting a state it taks a value OR a callback function (with argument containing value of previous state)
+    - Went into this problem which was mentioned in course and later remembered:
+    - <React.StrictMode> in index.js creates problem of twice component rendering on dev envs but not in production (In DEV, React reconfirms if component is rendered by rendering it twice)